 Other Payroll Tax Deposits

 In addition to federal withholding and Social Security/Medicare deduction payments, you must:

-- Make payments for federal unemployment tax on a regular basis.
+- Make payments for federal unemployment tax payable each quarter.

 Payroll Tax Reporting